-- Section 8 Pre-Pay/Preservation Program: A voucher-based rental assistance program that enables existing participants, living in units in which owners have prepaid a HUD-insured mortgage loan, to remain in affordable housing.
-Chapter 19 (Pre-Pay/Preservation Program) covers the details of this program. - Project-Based Voucher Program: The LACDA will utilize Project-Based vouchers to prevent the displacement of families and preserve affordable rents in the case of an unforeseen event. - → Housing Choice Voucher Program: The major rental assistance program administered by the LACDA. - Note: Unless otherwise noted, the procedures in this Administrative Plan are for the general Housing Choice Voucher Program.
+- Project-Based Voucher Program: The LACDA will utilize Project-Based vouchers to prevent the displacement of families and preserve affordable rents in the case of an unforeseen event. - Housing Choice Voucher Program: The major rental assistance program administered by the LACDA. - Note: Unless otherwise noted, the procedures in this Administrative Plan are for the general Housing Choice Voucher Program.

 As required by HUD regulations, the LACDA administers the Family Self-Sufficiency Program as a special program option for participants in the Housing Choice Voucher Program.
-See Chapter 18 (Special Programs) for details.

-1.5.1 Targeted and Special Programs
+1.6.1 Targeted and Special Programs